New Hire Onboarding

 Results

-After the redesigned onboarding was implemented:
+After the redesigned onboarding implementation, the results were:

 BANT Notes score improved by 7%.